-Enjoy the opportunity to jump on a quad bike and zip around in the dunes or on the beach at Vivonne Bay.
-Quad bike are so much fun and as easy to get used to in no time.
+Enjoy the opportunity to jump on a quad bike with Kangaroo Island Outdoor Action and zip around in the dunes or on the beach at Vivonne Bay.
+Quad bikes are so much fun and are easy to get used to in no time.
 Choose from different times of the day and different types of rides.

 Fat Tyre Bike Tour

 Enjoy a unique way to explore the dunes at Little Sahara with this fat tire bike tour.
 While riding a bike in the sand sounds impossible, these fat tire bikes just glide through the sand.

 The guide will teach you about the local bush tucker as well as point out interesting flora and fauna along the way.

 Want to do some Kangaroo Island fishing and catch a big one?
 Emu Bay Fishing Charters run daily with 4, 6 and 8-hour options available.
 Catch fish such as King George Whiting, Trevally, Flathead and Snook, even Tuna when it’s in season.